Justin Bieber: 2020–2022: Changes and Justice

 On December 24, 2019, Bieber announced he would be releasing his fifth studio album and embarking on his fourth concert tour in 2020.
 The album's first single, "Yummy", was released on January 3, 2020.
 It debuted at number two on the Billboard Hot 100.
 On December 31, 2019, Bieber released a trailer announcing his 10-part YouTube Originals docu-series Justin Bieber: Seasons, which focused on an array of themes: his life post-hiatus from music, marriage, preparation for new music, and battle against Lyme disease.
 The docu-series amassed 32.6 million views within its first week, breaking the record for the most-viewed premiere in its first week of all YouTube Originals.
 Appearing on The Ellen DeGeneres Show on January 28, 2020, Bieber confirmed the release date of his fifth studio album, Changes, to be February 14.
-He released a promotional single for the album, "Get Me" featuring Kehlani.
+He released a promotional single for the album, "Get Me", featuring Kehlani.
 On February 7, 2020, Bieber released "Intentions", as the second single from the album.
 The song peaked at number five on the Billboard Hot 100.
 Changes was released on February 14, debuting at number one on the UK and US Billboard 200 charts, making Bieber the youngest solo artist to have seven number-one albums in the US.
-On May 8, 2020, American singer Ariana Grande and Bieber released the single "Stuck with U", to help raise funds for the first responders of the COVID-19 pandemic.
+American singer Ariana Grande and Bieber released the single "Stuck with U" on May 8, 2020, to help raise funds for the first responders of the COVID-19 pandemic.
 The song debuted atop the Billboard Hot 100, becoming his sixth number-one single in the US.
 On September 4, 2020, Bieber played a starring role in the music video for DJ Khaled's single "Popstar".